writethedocs/www/docs/conf/eu/2016/news/cfp-tickets.rst

 Announcing Ticket Sales and Call for Proposals
 ==============================================

 `Write the Docs Europe 2016 <http://www.writethedocs.org/conf/eu/2016/>`_
-is four months away and we hope you're getting excited!
+is five months away and we hope you're getting excited!
 It will be another wonderful year full of great conversation and interesting talks.

 Today we are announcing our Call for Proposals and ticket sales.
 Speaking at Write the Docs is a fantastic way to share your ideas with our inspiring community of documentarians.
 If there is something you'd really like to see a talk on this year, submit a talk on it, or refer someone else who would be good!